 From 1984 to 2006, Costa Rica had a crawling peg exchange regime, which aimed to adjust nominal exchange rates in accordance with the inflation rate differentials between Costa Rica and its main trading partners in order to maintain the competitiveness of Costa Rican exports.
 Beginning in 2006, the Central Bank transitioned from a crawling peg exchange regime, prevalent between 1992 to 2006, to a crawling band.
 This transition was part of Costa Rica's move toward an inflation-targeting regime.
 The crawling band regime lasted from 2006 to 2015.
 In 2015, the Central Bank transitioned from the crawling band regime to a managed floating regime.
-Under this new policy, the Central Bank allows the value of the exchange rate to be determined by supply and demand in the local market, although the Central Bank may intervene in the exchange rate market for stabilization purposes.
-According to historical data from MONEX (the currency market operated by the Central Bank), since the elimination of the exchange rate band in 2015 until December 2022, the colón to U.S. dollar exchange rate has fluctuated between \$\mathcal{Q}37.28\$ per U.S.\$1.00 and \$\mathcal{Q}698,44\$ per U.S.\$1.00.
-In contrast, when the crawling band was in place between 2006 and 2015, the colón to U.S. dollar exchange rate fluctuated between \$\mathcal{Q}497.71\$ per U.S.\$1.00 and \$\mathcal{Q}503.17\$ per U.S.\$1.00.
+Under this new policy, the Central Bank allows the value of the exchange rate to be determined by supply and demand in the local market, although the Central Bank may intervene in the exchange rate market for stabilization purposes, particularly to avoid sharp fluctuations in the exchange rate.
+According to historical data from MONEX (the currency market operated by the Central Bank), since the elimination of the exchange rate band in 2015 until December 2022, the colón to U.S. dollar exchange rate has fluctuated between \$\mathcal{C}37.28\$ per U.S.\$1.00 and \$\mathcal{C}698,44\$ per U.S.\$1.00.
+In contrast, when the crawling band was in place between 2006 and 2015, the colón to U.S. dollar exchange rate fluctuated between \$\mathcal{C}497.71\$ per U.S.\$1.00 and \$\mathcal{C}503.17\$ per U.S.\$1.00.